 The Art of Problem Solving Initiative, Inc. (a 501(c)(3) organization) is a rapidly-growing nonprofit.
 Our flagship program, Bridge to Enter Advanced Mathematics (BEAM), helps underserved students with talent in math enter a realistic pathway towards becoming scientists, mathematicians, engineers, and programmers.
 Led by staff with these same technical backgrounds, BEAM believes that pathways to STEM careers are created through access to advanced work beyond what's usually taught in school.
 BEAM's model includes intense academic summer programs for middle school students (after 6th and 7th grade) and year-round support all the way through to high school graduation.

-Over the past six years, BEAM in New York has grown from a small summer program serving 17 students to three summer sites reaching 180 students each year and offering year-round advising and support to over 400 alumni.
+Since 2011, BEAM in New York has grown from a small summer program serving 17 students to six summer sites reaching 420 students each year and offering year-round advising and support to over 400 alumni.
 Most recently, BEAM received a grant from the Jack Kent Cooke Foundation to open our program in Los Angeles starting summer 2018.
 BEAM's work has been featured in the New York Times and the Atlantic.
-The Times article, in particular, is a good description of the experience for students.
-You may also find it helpful to view our annual report.

 Donor and Relationship Management